Learn More about Bariatric Surgery – FAQs

 Q: How much weight will I lose?

-A: Every surgery is unique, however we expect that, depending on the surgery, you should lose between 50% and 80% of your excess weight by following your prescribed food and exercise regimen.
+A: Every surgery and patient is unique, however we expect that, depending on the surgery, you should lose between 50% and 80% of your excess weight by following your prescribed food and exercise regimen.

 Q: Will my high blood pressure be resolved?